-This procedure is done only for some very early-stage cancers, where the chance of spread to the lymph nodes is very low.
+Endoscopic mucosal resection and endoscopic submucosal resection can be used only to treat some very early-stage cancers, where the chance of spread to the lymph nodes is very low.

-The operation does not require an incision in the skin.
+These procedures do not require a cut (incision) in the skin.
 Instead, the surgeon passes an endoscope (a long, flexible tube with a small video camera on the end) down the throat and into the stomach.
-Surgical tools can be passed through the endoscope to remove the tumor and a small wedge of normal stomach wall around it.
+Surgical tools can be passed through the endoscope to remove the tumor and part of the normal stomach wall around it.

-This operation is not done as much in the United States as it is in Japan and some other countries, where stomach cancer is often detected early during screening.
-If you are going to have this surgery, it should be at a center that has experience with this technique.
+These are not done as much in the United States as they are in countries (like Japan) where stomach cancer is more common and more often found at an early stage due to screening.
+If you are going to have this kind of surgery, it should be at a center that has experience with this technique.

 Subtotal (partial) gastrectomy